Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Invariances of Reward-Related Objects

-In the infinite-data limit, a data source of trajectories sampled from a policy reveals the \emph{distribution} of trajectories induced by the policy, and therefore \emph{the policy itself} for all states reachable via its supported actions.
-Boltzmann-rational policies and MCE policies support \emph{all} actions, so in the infinite data limit, samples of trajectories determine the policy for all \emph{reachable} states.
-We show this introduces invariance precisely to changes in the reward of unreachable transitions for both classes of policies.
+Note that Theorem~\ref{thm:optimal-policies-maximal} and \ref{thm:boltzmann-rational} describe the invariances of \emph{policies}, rather than \emph{trajectories sampled from policies}.
+The invariances of the trajectories are largely the same as of the policies themselves, but with some minor caveats.
+In the infinite-data limit, trajectories sampled from a policy reveal the \emph{distribution} of trajectories induced by the policy, and therefore \emph{the policy itself} for all states reachable via its supported actions.

-\begin{restatable}{theorem}{thmBoltzmannRationalTrajectories} Given an MDP $M$ and an inverse temperature parameter $\beta$, the distribution of trajectories, $\TrajDistributionBoltzmann$, induced by the Boltzmann-rational policy $\BoltzmannRationalPolicy$ acting in MDP $M$ determines $\reward$ up to $S'$-redistribution, potential shaping, and a mask of unreachable transitions. \end{restatable}
+Boltzmann-rational policies and MCE policies support \emph{all} actions, so the trajectory distribution determines the policy for all \emph{reachable} states.
+It follows that trajectory sampling introduces invariance solely to changes in the reward of unreachable transitions.

-\begin{restatable}{theorem}{thmMCETrajectories} Given an MDP $M$ and an inverse temperature parameter $\beta$, the distribution of trajectories, $\TrajDistributionMCE$, induced by the MCE policy $\MCEPolicy$ acting in MDP $M$ determines $\reward$ up to $S'$-redistribution, potential shaping, and a mask of unreachable transitions. \end{restatable}
+\begin{restatable}{theorem}{thmBoltzmannTrajectoriesBoth} Given an MDP and an inverse temperature parameter $\beta$, the distribution of trajectories $\TrajDistributionBoltzmann$ induced by the Boltzmann-rational policy $\BoltzmannRationalPolicy$, or $\TrajDistributionMCE$ induced by the MCE policy $\MCEPolicy$, determines $\reward$ up to $S'$-redistribution, potential shaping, and a mask of unreachable transitions. \end{restatable}

-Similarly, trajectories sampled from an optimal policy reveal the policy in those states that its actions reach, introduces invariance to transformations of reward in other states.
+Similarly, trajectories sampled from an optimal policy reveal the policy in those states that the policy visits.
+However, here there are some subtleties coming from the fact that an optimal policy may not visit all reachable states.
+This allows the reward to vary greatly, but not arbitrarily, in the states that are reachable but not visited by the optimal policy.
+For this purpose, we introduce a more general notion of ``optimality-preserving transformation'' that is parameterised by a set-valued function $\OPTFunc$ that specifies the optimal actions.